michaelsynan/awesome-free-resources/readme.md

 # **WORK IN PROGRESS - CHECK BACK SOON**

-List of free resrouces for web developers, UI/UX designers and content creators.
+Curated list of free resrouces chosen for founders & freelancers working on projects from initial idea to deployment.

 ## **TABLE OF CONTENTS**
 - [AI](#ai-text)